 The Thinking Beekeeper is a great overview of how the top bar system works.
 I really enjoyed this book.
 It was clearly laid out and written for even the most beginning beekeeper.
 If you aren’t sure whether or not the top bar system is the right system for you or if you aren’t committed to natural beekeeping definitely read this book.
 This is the book that fully converted me to trying a top bar hive.

 Build Your Own Beekeeping Equipment is a great nitty gritty reference for how to build hives and tools.
 Most of the projects in this book relate to Langstroth or Warr style hives but it also includes a top bar project.
-The book starts at the very beginning for those of us that are building impaired and breaks it down step by step.
+The book starts at the very beginning.
+For those of us that are building impaired it breaks it down step by step.
 These are the plans I will be using to construct my hive when the time comes to build.

 Top Bar Beekeeping is another one with lots of good how to’s and whys for top bar beekeeping and natural beekeeping.
 This is definitely one that I want to have on hand when stumbling through my first attempts at keeping bees.

 Keeping Bees in Towns and Cities is responsible for ultimately convincing me that I have enough space to keep bees.
-In the beginning it says that if you have room for a rain barrel you have room for a hive and by the end of the book I understood why keeping bees in small spaces is both necessary and enjoyable.
+In the beginning it says that if you have room for a rain barrel you have room for a hive.
+By the end of the book I understood why keeping bees in small spaces is both necessary and enjoyable.
 My favorite part of this book were the profiles of several urban hives from around the world.

 Do Your Research

-I’m a big fan of researching something extensively before doing it, especially when it comes to another creatures life.
-If you have thought you might want bees, check out these books to learn more and decide if it is right for you.
-I know I will be returning to each of these books again to review as I get further along in raising honey bees.
+I’m a big fan of researching something extensively before doing it, especially when it comes to another creature’s life.
+If you have thought about bees, check out these books to learn more.
+They’ll also help you decide if beekeeping is right for you.
+I know I will be returning to each of these books again to review.
 If you’ve been thinking about adding bees, I hope some of these books help you get a better idea if bees will work for you.
 Do you keep bees?
 Please share in the comments!